Ophelia, left alone on stage, grieves the loss of Hamlet’s mind and her own misfortune.

-Ophelia, left alone on stage, grieves the loss of Hamlet’s mind and her own misfortune.

 Pay attention to ‘feminine’ endings of lines: meaning the line ends with an extra, unstressed syllable that ‘softens’ the sound of the verse.
 The first line with a feminine ending stood out to me: “And I, of ladies most deject and wretched,”.
-A feminine ending can sometimes be an indication of where Shakespeare is asking the actor to focus their energy.
-By adding an extra beat to the meter, Shakespeare lets the actor know that the idea, and moment, is of great emotion or importance.
-If you pronounce the ed at the end of wretched, placing emphasis on this word, it not only finishes the line and thought strongly but completes the feminine ending, indicating exactly how Ophelia is feeling.
+A feminine ending can sometimes be an indication of where Shakespeare is asking the actor to focus their energy: by adding an extra beat to the meter, Shakespeare can let the actor know that the idea, and moment, is of great emotion or importance.
+If you pronounce the “ed” at the end of “wretched”, placing emphasis on this word, it not only finishes the line and thought strongly but completes the feminine ending, indicating exactly how Ophelia is feeling.

 Let’s break down the piece into thoughts and beat changes to see what else is revealed about the character.

 Thought Change: /